joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/04/dining/hot-sheet-cookbook-sheet-pan.html?searchResultPosition=1

 **Do You Know These Books That Became Best Picture Winners?**\
-`“Killers of the Flower Moon” and “Oppenheimer” are among this year’s Academy Award-nominated films that drew source material and inspiration from nonfiction books.
-Take this short quiz to test your knowledge of other books and their film adaptations that won the Oscar for best picture.`\
+`“Killers of the Flower Moon” and “Oppenheimer” are among this year’s Academy Award-nominated films based on nonfiction books.
+Take this short quiz to test your knowledge of other books that inspired films that won the Oscar for best picture.`\
 https://nytimes.com/interactive/2024/03/04/books/review/oscar-books-quiz.html?searchResultPosition=2

 **In Rare Interview, Biden Insists He Is Democrats’ Best Option Against Trump**\